 For the years ended

-December 31, 2017 December 31, 2016 December 31, 2015
+De ecember 31, 2018 De cember 31, 2017 December 31, 2016

 (In millions)

 Employee-related charges

-Restructuring \$ 2.6 \$ 7.3 \$ 8.3
+Restructuring \$ 34.7 \$ 2.6 \$ 7.3

-OPEB curtailment and pension settlement (1) (8.3) 10.5

 Impairments or asset abandonment charges

-U.S Asset abandonment (2) 14.5 2.7
+U.S Asset abandonment (1) 8.2 14.5 2.7

-Canada - Intangible asset impairment (3) 495.2
+Canada - Intangible asset impairment (2) 495.2

-Canada - Asset abandonment (4) 14.4 5.0 25.1
+Canada - Asset abandonment (3) 24.5 14.4 5.0

-Europe - Intangible asset impairment (3) 275.0

-Europe - Asset abandonment (5) 9.5 10.8 27.5
+Europe - Asset abandonment (4) 3.8 9.5 10.8

-International - Asset impairment and write-off (6) 30.8 3.2
+International - Asset impairment and write-off (5) 30.8

 Unusual or infrequent items

-Europe - Flood loss (insurance reimbursement), net (7) (9.3) (2.4)
+Europe - Flood loss (insurance reimbursement), net (6) (9.3)

 Termination fees and other (gains) losses

-U.S Acquisition revaluation gain and reclassification of historical share of MillerCoors' AOCI (8) (2,965.0)
+U.S Acquisition revaluation gain and reclassification of historical share of MillerCoors' AOCI (7) (2,965.0)

-Canada - Gain on sale of asset (4) (110.4)
+Canada - Gain on sale of asset (3) (110.4)

-Europe - Gain on sale of asset (5) (4.6)
+Europe - Gain on sale of asset (4) (4.6)

-Europe - Termination fee expense, net (9) 10.0
+International (8) 7.1

+Acquisition purchase price adjustment settlement gain (9) (328.0)

-Total Special items, net \$ 28.1 \$ (2,522.4) \$ 346.7
+Total Special items, net \$ (249.7) \$ 36.4 \$ (2,532.9)

-- (1) During the first quarter of 2017, an OPEB curtailment gain of \$2.9 million was recorded within special items in the Canada segment related to a plan amendment.
-Separately, during the fourth quarter of 2017, we purchased an annuity contract for our U.S. pension plan and we recognized a pension settlement gain of \$5.4 million within special items. - During the third quarter of 2015, our U.S. business announced plans to close its brewery in Eden, North Carolina, in an effort to optimize the brewery footprint and streamline operations for greater efficiencies.
-Products produced in Eden were transitioned to other breweries in the U.S. supply chain network and the Eden brewery is now closed.
-For the year ended December 31, 2017, and the period October 11, 2016, through December 31, 2016, certain costs related to the closure of the brewery were recorded within special items. - During the fourth quarter of 2016 and third quarter of 2015, we recognized impairment charges related to indefinite-lived intangible assets in Canada and Europe, respectively.
-See Note 11, "Goodwill and Intangible Assets" for further discussion. - As part of our ongoing strategic review of our Canadian supply chain network, during 2016 we completed the sale of our Vancouver brewery, resulting in net cash proceeds received of CAD 183.1 million (\$140.8 million), and recognized a gain of \$110.4 million within special items.
+- (1) Charges for 2018 relate to the closure of the Colfax, California cidery, and consist primarily of accelerated depreciation in excess of normal depreciation, as well as other costs associated with the previously closed Eden, North Carolina brewery, including net charges associated with the sale of the Eden real property.
+Charges for 2017 also relate to the Eden brewery closure. - (2) During the fourth quarter of 2016, we recognized impairment charges related to indefinite-lived intangible assets in Canada.
+See Note 10, "Goodwill and Intangible Assets" for further discussion. - As part of our ongoing strategic review of our Canadian supply chain network, during 2016 we completed the sale of our Vancouver brewery, resulting in net cash proceeds received of CAD 183.1 million (\$140.8 million), and recognized a gain of \$110.4 million within special items.
 In conjunction with the sale of the brewery, we agreed to leaseback the existing property to continue operations on an uninterrupted basis while our new brewery is being constructed.
 We have evaluated this transaction pursuant to the accounting guidance for sale-leaseback transactions, and concluded that the relevant criteria had been met for full gain recognition.
-Additionally, during 2017, 2016 and 2015, we incurred other abandonment charges, consisting primarily of accelerated depreciation charges in excess of normal depreciation, related to the planned closure of the Vancouver brewery, which is currently expected to occur in the third quarter of 2019.
+Additionally, during 2018, 2017 and 2016, we incurred other abandonment charges, consisting primarily of accelerated depreciation charges in excess of normal depreciation, related to the planned closure of the Vancouver brewery, which is currently expected to occur in the third quarter of 2019.

 Additionally, in the third quarter of 2017, as a result of the continuation of this strategic review, we announced the plan to build a more efficient and flexible brewery in the greater Montreal area.
 As a result of this decision, we have begun to develop plans to transition out of our existing Montreal brewery.
-Accordingly, we incurred accelerated depreciation charges associated with the existing brewery closure in the second half of 2017, of which the amount in excess of normal depreciation is recorded within special items.
-We expect to incur additional charges, including estimated accelerated depreciation charges in excess of normal depreciation of approximately CAD 89 million, through final closure of the brewery, which is currently expected to occur in 2021.
+Accordingly, we incurred accelerated depreciation charges associated with the existing brewery closure in the second half of 2017 and in 2018, of which the amount in excess of normal depreciation is recorded within special items.
+We expect to incur additional charges, including estimated accelerated depreciation charges in excess of normal depreciation of approximately CAD 65 million, through final closure of the brewery, which is currently expected to occur in 2021.
 However, due to the uncertainty inherent in our estimates, these estimated future accelerated depreciation charges as well as the timing of the brewery closure are subject to change.